hurley87/irl-protocol/lazerTutorial/profiles.md

 Use this profile when you want to:

-- Optimize your contracts for gas efficiency
+- optimize your contracts for gas efficiency
-- Deploy to production
+- deploy to production
-- Compare gas costs between different implementations
+- compare gas costs between different implementations

 ### CI Fuzz Testing Profile